code-warrior/preliminary-nime-syllabus/SYLLABUS.md

 ---

 ## Learning Outcomes
+Upon successful completion of this course, students will understand...

+* How to create a New Interface for Musical Expression, or NIME;
-* Learn to play and perform their NIMEs
+* How to play and perform their NIMEs;
-* ALL ELSE PENDING
+* How to map sensory data onto custom interfaces designed to generate sound as an expressive musical instrument;
+* And, how to compose elementary electronic compositions.

 ---